 Notes for: Provisional results

-The partitioning will be done so that the amount considered conventional lending can be fully repaid, with interest, by the end of the loan term.
-The amounts that exceed borrowers’ expected repayments will be recorded as expenditure at the point of loan extension.
+The partitioning is done so that the amount considered conventional lending can be fully repaid, with interest, by the end of the loan term.
+The amounts that exceed borrowers’ expected repayments areis recorded as expenditure at the point of loan extension.

 To reflect these changes to expectations, we will be regularly updating loan stock values.
 Some of the updates, such as those caused by routine changes in economic forecasts or the discounting factor, will be incorporated into the data without affecting public sector net borrowing (PSNB).
 Others, such as policy changes leading to significantly different repayment expectations, will lead to recording of additional revenue or expenditure at the point of enactment, and so will have an impact on PSNB.
 Therefore, when we update the loan stock values to reflect changes in expectations, we will do so at a single point in time without making backwards revisions to PSNB.

 The transition to the new treatment in September 2019 saw PSNB increasing by £12.4 billion, and PSNFL rising by £55.9 billion in the financial year ending (FYE) March 2019.
 These revisions differed slightly from the provisional estimates published before September 2019 for the following reasons: